France-ioi/bebras-platform/README.md

 - [Composer](https://getcomposer.org/)
 - [Bower](http://bower.io/)

-You also need a web server with PHP and a SQL database.
+You also need a web server with PHP and a MySQL database.

 ## Installation